It all started in 1881, when Cherry died.

 Other monikers etched into the headstones give you a sense of what the owners might have been like: you can just imagine the highfalutin dog owner who strode through Hyde Park, proudly flaunting their Duchess, or 'AJH - Our Dog Prince' or King John.
 Or Plato.

-There are some downright alarming names: What was Freeky's owner thinking?
+There are some downright alarming names too: What was Freeky's owner thinking?
 Or Fattie's?
 What on Earth was Scum's owner thinking?

-And though we're sure that the title 'King of Pussies' was meant in good faith, the title hasn't aged well.
+And although we're sure that the title 'King of Pussies' was meant in good faith, that particular title hasn't aged well.

 Those wealthy Victorians were all cuddles and outpouring for 'Dear Pupsey' and 'My Own Pepper'.
 But if you crossed them as a foreigner suspected of foul play, you could expect to be immortalised in infamy.